Rectory at a Glance

 Learning Lab: 10 iMacs along with a green screen and plenty of project development space.

 K-5th-grade classrooms: Each classroom has a set of iPads.
 They also have access to Google ChromeBooks through the library.

 6th-9th-grade classrooms: Google ChromeBooks are provided by the school to each student and actively incorporated into the daily teaching and learning.

 International: Austria, Bermuda, Canada, China, Hong Kong, Japan, Korea, Mexico, Nigeria, Russia, Rwanda, Singapore, and Thailand.

 United States: Alabama, California, Connecticut, Florida, Louisiana, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Rhode Island, South Carolina, Texas, Virginia, Vermont, Wisconsin

 ATHLETIC TEAMS: 39

-- Fall- cross country, tackle football, flag football, fall outdoor adventures, equestrian, 3 boys soccer, and 2 girls soccer, 2 girls volleyball
+- Fall- cross country, CrossFit, dance, fall outdoor adventures, equestrian, 3 boys soccer, 2 girls soccer, and 2 girls volleyball

-- Winter- 4 boys basketball, 2 girls basketball, dance, fencing, fitness, 2 hockey, wrestling, squash, and swimming
+- Winter- 4 boys basketball, 2 girls basketball, fencing, 2 ice hockey, squash, swimming and wrestling

-- Spring - 2 baseball, golf, 2 boys lacrosse, girls lacrosse, softball, spring outdoor adventures, 2 tennis, and track
+- Spring - 2 baseball, golf, 2 boys lacrosse, girls lacrosse, softball, 2 tennis, and track & field

 - 138 acres in bucolic Pomfret, Connecticut;